Blackley: Sports

-The award-winning Blackley Golf Club has occupied its present site close to the M60 since 1937.
+The award-winning Blackley Golf Club has occupied its present site close to the M60 motorway since 1937.
 The club celebrated its centenary in 2007, and a new clubhouse opened in 2009.
 The clubhouse offers use for wedding receptions and private hire.
 There is a golf shop, open to club members and the public.

 The course's green is separated by fields from the motorway.
 A public footpath runs along the perimeter.